azat-co/fullstack-javascript/chapter1/chapter1.md

 Other HTML element attributes for inline JavaScript code are as follows:

--   onfocus: When the browser focuses on an element
+-   `onfocus`: When the browser focuses on an element

--   onblur: When the browser focus leaves an element
+-   `onblur`: When the browser focus leaves an element

--   onkeydown: When a user presses a keyboard key
+-   `onkeydown`: When a user presses a keyboard key

--   ondblclick: When a user double-clicks the mouse
+-   `ondblclick`: When a user double-clicks the mouse

--   onmousedown: When a user presses a mouse button
+-   `onmousedown`: When a user presses a mouse button

--   onmouseup: When a user releases a mouse button
+-   `onmouseup`: When a user releases a mouse button

--   onmouseout: When a user moves mouse out of the element area
+-   `onmouseout`: When a user moves mouse out of the element area

--   oncontextmenu: When a user opens a context menu
+-   `oncontextmenu`: When a user opens a context menu

-The full list of such events and a browser compatibility table are presented in [Event compatibility tables](http://www.quirksmode.org/dom/events/index.html) (http://www.quirksmode.org/dom/events/index.html).
+The full list of such events and a browser compatibility table are presented in ["Event compatibility tables"](http://www.quirksmode.org/dom/events/index.html) (<http://www.quirksmode.org/dom/events/index.html>).

-We'll use classes extensively with Bootstrap framework, but the use of inline CSS and JavaScript code is generally a bad idea, so we'll try to avoid it.
+We'll use classes extensively with the [Bootstrap](https://getbootstrap.com) framework (<https://getbootstrap.com>), but the use of inline CSS and JavaScript code is generally a bad idea, so we'll try to avoid it.
 However, it's good to know the names of the JavaScript events because they are used all over the place in jQuery, Backbone.js, and, of course, plain JavaScript.
 To convert the list of attributes to a list of JS events, just remove the prefixes on; for example, `onclick` attribute means click event.

-More information is available at Example: [Getting Started with JS](https://developer.mozilla.org/en-US/docs/JavaScript/Getting_Started) (https://developer.mozilla.org/en-US/docs/JavaScript/Getting_Started), [Wikipedia](http://en.wikipedia.org/wiki/HTML) (http://en.wikipedia.org/wiki/HTML) and [MDN](https://developer.mozilla.org/en-US/docs/Web/HTML) (https://developer.mozilla.org/en-US/docs/Web/HTML).
+More information is available at [MDN: Getting Started with JS](https://developer.mozilla.org/en-US/docs/JavaScript/Getting_Started) (<https://developer.mozilla.org/en-US/docs/JavaScript/Getting_Started>)

 Cascading Style Sheets
 ----------------------